Total Loss Threshold in Massachusetts

 If it’s more than the threshold, it will likely be taken to a scrap yard, and your insurance company will pay you what your vehicle is worth.

-How Is Total Loss Determined?
+How is Total Loss Determined?

 Each state has different rules for determining a total loss.
-Insurance companies use either a percentage rule or a custom formula depending on the state.
+Insurance companies use either a percentage rule or a custom formula, depending on the state.

 For example, in New Hampshire, a vehicle with damage that adds up to 75% of its value would be considered totaled, while in a state like Colorado, where the Total Loss Threshold is 100%, the same car would be regarded as fixable.

-What Is the Total Loss Threshold in MA?
+What is the Total Loss Threshold in MA?

 Massachusetts insurance companies use a formula rather than a percentage to determine if a vehicle is a total loss.
 The total loss formula is as follows: